Wolverhampton Wanderers on Saturday 6th January 2018 at 15:00

 What’s It Like?

-The atmosphere at the stadium is excellent and there’s always a lot of banter between both sets of fans as they’re so close to each other.
-The usual pies, burgers and hot dogs can be bought in the stadium.
+The usual pies, burgers and hot dogs can be bought along with jacket potatoes, chicken wraps and chips.
 It’s best to keep colours covered near the ground and in the city centre.

 Wolves Museum at the stadium gives the history of the city’s football club and the science behind the modern game.
 There are some pieces of rare memorabilia and artefacts that tell the Wolves story as well as videos from different eras.